 Cover Letter gives a short introduction about the candidate qualifications, experience and accomplishments and interest that are required for the post applied.

 Cover Letter contains the arguments that why the candidate is the best man for the job.
-It can be customised according to the job.
+It can be customized according to the job.
 It contains the details about name, contact details, educational qualifications, professional experience, prospects and so on.

 Key Differences Between CV and Cover Letter